 Acetic Acid to MicroC® 2000: Virginia WWTP Boosts Savings & EBPR Performance

-This 5 MGD facility discharges to the Potomac River Basin.
-The facility was recently upgraded to achieve Enhanced Nutrient Removal objectives of 4 mg/L of Total Nitrogen (TN) and 0.3 mg/L of Total Phosphorus (TP).
-The major components of the upgrade included two new 5 stage biological reactor trains, two new secondary clarifiers, new primary clarifiers, new tertiary denitrification filters, conversion of existing ditches to plug flow reactors, new solids processing equipment and chemical storage and feed equipment for 20% acetic acid and aluminum sulfate (alum).
+A Virginia municipal 5 MGD wastewater treatment facility discharging to the Potomac River Basin was recently upgraded to achieve enhanced nutrient removal objectives of 4 mg/L of total nitrogen (TN) and 0.3 mg/L of total phosphorus (TP).
+The major components of the upgrade included two new five-stage biological reactor trains, two new secondary clarifiers, new primary clarifiers, and new tertiary denitrification filters.
+The upgrade also involved conversion of existing ditches to plug flow reactors, new solids-processing equipment, and adding chemical storage and feed equipment for 20% acetic acid and aluminum sulfate (alum).